-1 twenty percent (20%) or less, the department of local government 2 finance shall determine whether to correct the valuation of the property 3 under: 4 (1) IC 6-1.1-4-9 and IC 6-1.1-4-10; or 5 (2) IC 6-1.1-14.
+89 1 twenty percent (20%) or less, the department of local government 2 finance shall determine whether to correct the valuation of the property 3 under: 4 (1) IC 6-1.1-4-9 and IC 6-1.1-4-10; or 5 (2) IC 6-1.1-14.
 6 (i) The department of local government finance shall give notice to 7 a taxpayer, by individual notice or by publication at the discretion of 8 the department, of a hearing concerning the department's intent to 9 cause the assessment of the taxpayer's property to be adjusted under 10 this section.
-The time fixed for the hearing must be at least ten (10) days after the day the notice is mailed or published.
-The department 11 12 may conduct a single hearing under this section with respect to 13 multiple properties.
+The time fixed for the hearing must be at least ten (10) 11 days after the day the notice is mailed or published.
+The department 12 may conduct a single hearing under this section with respect to 13 multiple properties.
 The notice must state: 14 (1) the time of the hearing; 15 (2) the location of the hearing; and (3) that the purpose of the hearing is to hear taxpayers' comments 16 17 and objections with respect to the department's intent to adjust the 18 assessment of property under this chapter.
 19 (j) If the department of local government finance determines after 20 the hearing that the assessment of property should be adjusted under 21 this chapter, the department shall: 22 (1) cause the assessment of the property to be adjusted; 23 (2) mail a certified notice of its final determination to the county 24 auditor of the county in which the property is located; and 25 (3) notify the taxpayer as required under IC 6-1.1-14.
-26 (k) A reassessment or adjustment may be made under this section 27 only if the notice of the final determination is given to the taxpayer 28 within the same period prescribed in IC 6-1.1-9-3 or IC 6-1.1-9-4.
-29 (1) If the department of local government finance contracts for a 30 special reassessment of property under this chapter, the department 31 shall forward the bill for services of the reassessment contractor to the 32 county auditor, and the county shall pay the bill from the county 33 reassessment fund.
-34 SECTION 63.
-IC 6-1.1-34-1, AS AMENDED BY P.L.112-2012, 35 SECTION 46, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 36 UPON PASSAGE]: Sec.
-1. In the year after 37 (1) a general assessment of real property under IC 6-1.1-4-4 38 becomes effective; or 39 (2) a reassessment cycle of real property under a county's 40 reassessment plan prepared under IC 6-1.1-4-4.2 is completed 41 the department of local government finance shall compute a new 42 assessment ratio for each school corporation located in a county in
+26 (k) A reassessment or adjustment may be made under this section 27 only if the notice of the final determination is given to the taxpayer

+- within the same period prescribed in IC 6-1.1-9-3 or IC 6-1.1-9-4.

+(l) If the department of local government finance contracts for a special reassessment of property under this chapter, the department shall forward the bill for services of the reassessment contractor to the county auditor, and the county shall pay the bill from the county reassessment fund. - SECTION 63.
+IC 6-1.1-34-1, AS AMENDED BY P.L.112-2012, SECTION 46, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
+1. In the year after - (1) a general assessment of real property under IC 6-1.1-4-4 becomes effective; or - (2) a reassessment cycle of real property under a county's reassessment plan prepared under IC 6-1.1-4-4.2 is completed the department of local government finance shall compute a new assessment ratio for each school corporation located in a county in which a supplemental county levy is imposed under IC 20-45-7 or IC 20-45-8.
+In all other years, the department shall compute a new assessment ratio for such a school corporation if the department finds that there has been sufficient reassessment or adjustment of one (1) or more classes of property in the school district.
+When the department of local government finance computes a new assessment ratio for a school corporation, the department shall publish the new ratio.